Waseem Akhtar Shaikh: Early life

 He was born on 1 February 1964.

 Political career

-He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-139 (Kasur-II) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-139 (Kasur-II) in the 2002 Pakistani general election but was unsuccessful.
 He received 25,007 votes and lost the seat to Chaudhry Manzoor Ahmed, a candidate of Pakistan Peoples Party (PPP).

-He was elected to the National Assembly of Pakistan as a candidate of PML-N from Constituency NA-139 (Kasur-II) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of PML-N from Constituency NA-139 (Kasur-II) in the 2008 Pakistani general election.
 He received 51,436 votes and defeated Chaudhry Manzoor Ahmed, a candidate of PPP.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-139 (Kasur-II) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-139 (Kasur-II) in the 2013 Pakistani general election.
 He received 102,565 votes and defeated Chaudhry Manzoor Ahmed, a candidate of PPP.